 An international team of researchers in collaboration with climate negotiators from several countries and private sector carbon trading experts are developing a new mechanism for international climate cooperation.

-Some countries are willing to transfer significant resources to increase the speed of others’ transition to zero net emissions.
-Currently there is no effective, credible international mechanism that can be applied to emission reductions in all sectors, but the cooperative approaches of Article 6.2 of the Paris Agreement provide space for innovation.
+Climate change mitigation costs differ widely across different countries.
+Countries with high marginal abatement costs are willing to transfer significant resources to increase the speed of transition to zero net emissions in countries with lower marginal costs.
+Currently there is no effective, credible international mechanism promoting emission reductions in all sectors, but the cooperative approaches of Article 6.2 of the Paris Agreement provide space for innovation.

-A ‘climate team’ offers one model to enable host and partner countries to cooperate to genuinely reduce global emissions and enable more ambitious Nationally Determined Contributions in both.
-It reassures hosts country about the return to their investment in emissions reductions beyond the NDC, and can leverage private investment.
+A ‘climate team’ offers a new model to enable host and partner countries to cooperate to genuinely reduce global emissions and enable more ambitious Nationally Determined Contributions in both.
+It can reassure host countries about the return to their investment in emissions reductions beyond the NDC and leverage private investment.
 The large scale of a climate team facilitates the demonstration of additionality and the avoidance of carbon leakage.
 Climate Teams can take advantage of existing national monitoring and reporting frameworks, increasing transparency.